 - Understand the elements in the communications process

 - Understand PowerPoint graphic rules of thumb

 - Describe and employ the four steps of purposeful communication in your presentations

 - Understand the forecast, present, and echo structure for presentations

 - Recognize key visual considerations for PowerPoint slides and presentations

 - Understand how to organize and create PowerPoint presentations

 - Revise PowerPoint slides to make them more effective

 - Understand the success factors for face-to-face presentations

 This course is offered through our curriculum partner, MindEdge, Inc. MindEdge was founded in 1998 by Harvard and MIT educators with a mission to improve the way the world learns.
-Since then, more than two million learners have participated in MindEdge programs.
+Since then, more than three million learners have participated in MindEdge programs.